Triphenylmethyl chloride

-Triphenylmethyl chloride or trityl chloride (TrCl) is a white solid with the chemical formula C_{19}H_{15}Cl.
-It is an alkyl halide, sometimes used to introduce the trityl protecting group.
+Triphenylmethyl chloride or trityl chloride (TrCl) is an organic compound with the chemical formula (C6H5)3CCl.
+It is a white solid although impure samples can appear yellowish.
+It is sometimes used to introduce the trityl protecting group.

 Preparation

 Triphenylmethyl chloride is commercially available.
 It may be prepared by the reaction of triphenylmethanol with acetyl chloride, or by the Friedel–Crafts alkylation of benzene with carbon tetrachloride to give the trityl chloride-aluminium chloride adduct, which is then hydrolyzed.

 Reactions

-Triphenylmethylsodium can be prepared from trityl chloride dissolved in an aprotic solvent and sodium:
+Triphenylmethylsodium can be prepared from trityl chloride and sodium: